About the Australian Child Health Poll

 About the team

-The Australian Child Health Poll is directed by Dr Anthea Rhodes, paediatrician in the Department of General Medicine at The Royal Children’s Hospital, Melbourne.
+The Australian Child Health Poll is directed by Dr Anthea Rhodes, paediatrician at The Royal Children’s Hospital, Melbourne.

-The project team includes senior research fellow and paediatrician Associate Professor Harriet Hiscock, and visiting US paediatrician and health services research specialist, Professor Gary L Freed.
-Project governance within The Royal Children’s Hospital is via Executive Sponsor Jayne Dullard.
+The project team includes senior research fellow and paediatrician Professor Harriet Hiscock, US paediatrician and health services research specialist, Professor Gary L Freed, and paediatric endocrinologist and senior research fellow Associate Professor Matt Sabin, who has recently joined the team as a research mentor.

 Dr Anthea Rhodes